Books: Inside the Economist's Mind (I.T.E.M.) and Getting It Wrong

 British Divisia M4

-I just noticed an interesting post on a British blog about the Bank of England's Divisia M4.
+I just noticed a post on a British blog about the Bank of England's Divisia M4.
 It's interesting:

 http://wonkery.co.uk/blog/2013/3/30/divisia-money-and-ngdp